 I hate when I boil an egg with intentions of hard boiling it and it cracks, the white oozes out or the yolk turns grey.
 One would think, that it would be really easy to “hard boil” an egg but it really isn’t; until now!
 I have tried this method on and off for the past few months and it has not failed me yet.

-* take precautions when serving eggs by making sure deviled eggs as well as egg salad is chilled if not eating immediately.
-Do not eat if they have been sitting out in the open for more than an hour, especially in the summer months.
+* take precautions when serving eggs by making sure deviled eggs, as well as egg salad, is chilled if not eating immediately.
+Do not eat if it has been sitting out in the open for more than an hour, especially in the summer months.

 - large eggs, at room temperature